Hiroyuki Hamada (martial artist): Creation of the style

 Between 1945 and 1952 he intensified his Karate practices, traveling throughout Japan and dedicating himself to the study of two styles of Karate: Nihon Shindo Karate-Do and Nihon-Den Karate-Do.
 In 1952 he joined the Fire Department in his hometown and for the first time taught Karate.
 On the morning of March 28, 1964, in a Shinto temple called Isekotaigingie in the province of Mie, Japan, he created Nihon Koden Shindo Ryu.
 This new style of Karate he created was based on the modifications he made to the techniques he learned from the other styles of karate.

 Actuality

 In 1975 he traveled to the Dominican Republic with Professor Jamaguchi (6th Dan in Judo) and Kenji Moriyama (5th Dan) to give Karate-Do classes.
 In one month, he performed exhibitions throughout the island and left Felton Messina in charge of the style in the Dominican Republic.
-On April, 1980 he retired from being Chief of the Fire Department in Satsumasendai.
+In April 1980 he retired from being Chief of the Fire Department in Satsumasendai.
 He dedicated his whole life to the practice and teaching of Karatedo and was the So-shihan (Supreme Master) of Nihon Koden Shindo Ryu until his death.
 Before his death in 2003, he gave Felton Messina the rank of So Shihan and left him in charge of the style outside Japan.
 The person in charge of the style in Japan is Hamada's nephew So Shihan Eturou Takeshita.